グローバルナビゲーションへ

 © Akira Nakata

 In winter, the garden is bare, but it is also bright, offering clear, unobstructed views.
 As an evergreen plant, moss remains green in the winter, although its activity slows.
-During this time when the moss is dormant, patiently awaiting the arrival of spring, the temple avoids brushing the moss with brooms as much as possible, so as not to disturb its sleep.
+During this time when the moss is dormant, patiently awaiting the arrival of spring, the temple avoids sweeping the moss with brooms as much as possible so as not to disturb its sleep.
 At the beginning of spring, the moss puts forth new growth as temperatures rise.
 By the time the Japanese bush warblers begin to sing, the moss will be welcoming a new season.

 Between the Seasons